Introduction: Toward a Better Security Order

 Toward a Better Security Order

-The world is moving toward two major crises that put the future of international peace and stability at grave risk.
+The world is moving toward three major crises that put the future of international peace and stability at grave risk.

-Second, the world faces a new set of interconnected crises and challenges in various transnational domains.
-These call into question traditional understandings of self-interest, security, and sovereignty — and will require new forms of collaboration and governance to address.
-These include climate change, artificial intelligence, and other emerging technologies, as well as aspects of the global commons likely to fall victim to “weaponized interdependence,” such as financial systems.
+Second, the world faces a new set of interconnected challenges in various transnational domains.
+These call into question traditional understandings of self-interest, security, and sovereignty — and will require new forms of collaboration and governance to address them.
+These include climate change, artificial intelligence, or AI, and other emerging technologies, as well as aspects of the global commons likely to fall victim to “weaponized interdependence,” such as financial systems.

-This outcome would arguably create a more dangerous situation than what humanity faced during the Cold War.
-Although the Cold War featured what were, in effect, two separate international orders, there was still a burgeoning (if imperfect) superstructure accepted by both camps in the form of the United Nations, along with a growing body of international law and norms.
-Those two orders also learned to operate in relation to each other based on agreed-upon rules.
-A multi-order world with, at best, a heavily degraded superstructure would be more unstable and dangerous because the boundaries of the various orders would be more difficult to delineate clearly and because these orders, centered on different great powers, would advance different conceptions of what constitutes legitimate interstate and intrastate behavior.
+The multi-order outcome would arguably create a more dangerous and unpredictable situation than what humanity faced during the Cold War.
+Although the Cold War featured what were, in effect, two separate international orders, this was accompanied by a burgeoning (if imperfect) superstructure accepted by both camps in the form of the United Nations, along with a growing body of international law and norms.
+A multi-order reality in which that superstructure is decaying, but that nonetheless remains nested within an integrated and globalized world, could prove even more unstable and difficult to navigate.

 Enter the “rules-based international order”

-These emerging crises are manifested through the heated debate over the Western-favored rules-based international order.
-Although a relatively new term, the RBIO has already become the subject of controversy and diverging interpretations.
-Observers in the West, especially in Europe, tend to view it as a neutral description of the post-World War II order centered on proliferating norms and international institutions.
-U.S. strategists view the RBIO as the only construct that prevents the disintegration of interstate relations into chaos and disorder.1 Outside of the West, however, the RBIO is often seen as synonymous with efforts to reverse the political trends that would allow for a more equitable order — one that better reflects an increasingly diffuse balance of power.
+Prior to the reelection of Donald Trump to the U.S. presidency, these emerging crises manifested through the heated debate over the Western–favored “rules-based international order,” or RBIO.
+Although a relatively new term, the RBIO had already become the subject of controversy and diverging interpretations.
+Observers in the West, especially in Europe, tended to view it as a neutral description of the post–World War II order centered on proliferating norms and international institutions.
+U.S. strategists viewed the RBIO as the only construct preventing the disintegration of inter-state relations into chaos and disorder.1 Outside the West, however, the RBIO was often seen as synonymous with efforts to reverse the political trends that would allow for a more equitable order, better reflecting an increasingly diffuse balance of power.

-However, these subjective perceptions of the RBIO obscure even more profound conceptual flaws.
-While proponents of the RBIO may view it as complementary to international law, in practice, it has been invoked in ways that attempt to contradict and even supersede international law in the service of Western prerogatives and interests.2 As such, the RBIO does not necessarily represent continuity but rather an effort to replace an international law-based order with one based on vaguely defined rules.
-Presumably, the RBIO exists as a distinct term partly because it is meant to imply something other than mere adherence to international law — otherwise, it would not need to exist.
+These subjective perceptions of the RBIO obscured even more profound conceptual flaws.
+While proponents of the RBIO may view it as complementary to international law, in practice, it has been invoked in ways that attempt to contradict and even supersede international law in the service of Western prerogatives and interests.2 As such, the RBIO did not necessarily represent continuity but, rather, an effort to replace an international law-based order with one based on often vaguely defined and subjectively interpreted rules.
+Presumably, the RBIO existed as a distinct term partly because it was meant to imply something other than mere adherence to international law; otherwise, it would not need to exist.

-Given the negative perception of the RBIO in large parts of the world, including in some democracies in the Global South, aggressively promoting it risks creating profound splits in the international community.
-Precisely because the RBIO has become a contested concept, its dogged pursuit is likely to engender the very chaos its advocates seek to avoid.
+Given the negative perception of the RBIO in many parts of the world, including some democracies in the Global South, aggressively promoting it helped create profound splits in the international community.
+Precisely because the RBIO had become a contested concept, its dogged pursuit was likely to engender the very chaos its advocates sought to avoid.

-The RBIO may, for instance, morph into a bloc rather than a global system of norms, principles, and institutions.
-Alarmingly, the Biden administration’s 2022 National Security Strategy appears to already have conceived of the RBIO as a non-universal bloc of states, asserting that the U.S. “will support and strengthen partnerships with countries that subscribe to the rules-based international order” and “will make sure those countries can defend themselves against foreign threats.”3
+The RBIO would likely have, for instance, morphed into a bloc rather than a global system of norms, principles, and institutions.
+Alarmingly, the Biden administration’s 2022 National Security Strategy appeared to have already conceived of the RBIO as a non-universal bloc of states, asserting that the United States would “support and strengthen partnerships with countries that subscribe to the rules-based international order” and would “make sure those countries can defend themselves against foreign threats.”3

-The White House ostensibly frames the RBIO as a kind of defensive alliance that countries can “subscribe to,” at which point they would be given security assistance against foreign threats.
-But just as Washington perceives China and Russia as seeking to “remake the international order to create a world conducive to their highly personalized and repressive type of autocracy,” other actors in the international community view the RBIO as an instrument to preserve U.S. primacy.4
+The White House ostensibly framed the RBIO as a kind of defensive alliance that countries could “subscribe to,” at which point they would have been given security assistance against foreign threats.
+But just as Washington perceived Beijing and Moscow as seeking to “remake the international order to create a world conducive to their highly personalized and repressive type of autocracy,” other actors in the international community viewed the RBIO as an instrument to preserve U.S. primacy.4

 Back to basics

-Rather, these profound changes and challenges require a rejuvenated, inclusive global order with enhanced norms and updated principles for governance and novel mechanisms to enhance stability — an order rooted in international law, multilateralism, and the ability of states to participate on an equal basis regardless of their internal political makeup.
+The profound changes and challenges facing the world today require a rejuvenated, inclusive global order with enhanced norms and updated principles for governance and novel mechanisms to enhance stability.
+Such an order should be rooted in international law, multilateralism, and the ability of states to participate on an equal basis, regardless of their internal political makeup.
 In the words of U.N.
-Secretary-General António Guterres, the current shift away from unipolarity can, in fact, create “important opportunities for balance and justice, and for new leadership on the global stage.”5
+Secretary-General António Guterres, the current shift away from unipolarity can, in fact, create “important opportunities for balance and justice, and for new leadership on the global stage.”6

 A revised international security order must be adjusted to the realities of an increasingly post-unipolar world and foster positive-sum thinking.
-It should also enable policymakers to transcend security dilemmas and address existential, transnational threats.
-Crucially, today’s gradual, piecemeal transition toward a more decentered world will not, on its own, address the challenges and dangers of a contested order.
-Conscious — albeit pragmatic — efforts to foster a set of updated norms for state interaction are necessary.
+It should also enable policymakers to transcend security dilemmas and address existential, transnational threats, while leaving all actors — large states and small — content with the revised global governance social contract.

-To begin the arduous work to create this rejuvenated and updated security order, the Quincy Institute’s Better Order Project brought together more than 130 leading scholars, experts, and former officials from over 40 countries in 2023 and 2024 to develop a package of proposals and updated principles for international conduct, adjusted for the realities of our changing world.
-A diverse coalition, including participants from the political East and West and the Global North and South — including from all P5 countries — have signed on to indicate their broad support for the package, recognizing that the proposed reforms to international law, norms, and institutions will benefit all countries, including the United States and other major powers.
+To begin the arduous work to create this rejuvenated and updated security order, the Quincy Institute’s Better Order Project brought together more than 130 leading scholars, experts, and former officials from more than 40 countries in 2023 and 2024 to develop a package of proposals and updated principles for international conduct, adjusted for the realities of our changing world.
+A diverse coalition — including participants from the political East and West and the Global North and South, as well as from all five permanent members of the U.N.
+Security Council, or the P5 — have signed on to indicate their broad support for the package, recognizing that the proposed reforms to international law, norms, and institutions will benefit all countries, including the United States and other major powers.

 These proposals balance a forward-looking character with an acknowledgment that idealism must be tempered by political realism.
 In crafting this package, our intellectual starting point was not current realities and their inhibiting political limitations.
-Instead, we envisioned a scenario around 2040 in which states have adjusted their conduct and perception of self-interest to a series of profound systemic changes — one in which the world has become undeniably post-unipolar, erstwhile cardinal norms and facets of international law are disregarded as a matter of course, and the institutions of the international order have been profoundly damaged.
+Instead, we envisioned a scenario around 2040 in which states have adjusted their conduct and perception of self-interest to a series of profound systemic changes.
+In this scenario, the world has become undeniably post-unipolar, erstwhile cardinal norms and facets of international law are disregarded as a matter of course, and the institutions of the international order have been profoundly damaged.

 Twenty proposals along seven variables